giacob500/2020-5ci-team5-lorenzigiacomo/README.md

 ---
 Project:

-Creation of a course for learning the English language, based on the FCE test
+Creation of a course on Moodle online platform for learning the English language, based on the FCE test.